 By providing algorithms, APIs (application programming interface), development and training tools, big data, applications and other machines, ML platforms are gaining more and more traction every day.

 They are currently mainly being used for prediction and classification.

 Some of the companies selling ML platforms include Amazon, Fractal Analytics, Google, H2O.ai, Microsoft, SAS, Skytree and Adext.

 The last one is actually the first and only audience management tool in the world that applies real AI and machine learning to digital advertising to find the most profitable audience or demographic group for any ad.
 You can learn more about it here.

 AI technology makes hardware much friendlier.

-Through new graphic and central processing units and processing devices specifically designed and structured to execute AI-oriented tasks.
+Through new graphics and central processing units and processing devices specifically designed and structured to execute AI-oriented tasks.